esakik/machine-learning-essentials/README.md

-# Scratch ML
+# scratch-ml
-This is for understanding "black box" of machine learning.
+>This repository is for understanding "black box" of machine learning.

+## Overview
 Implement of machine learning from scratch.
 I also summarize my study about machine learning on https://scrapbox.io/esaki-ml-note.

 ## Details